oleaamot/nikita-noark5-core/docs/general/developer-notes.md

 We decided that now was probably a good time to upgrade to spring-boot 2.
 By doing this we move the project to a base with better long term support and we gain access to spring-security 5, which is a major improvement.
 Native JWT support is included in spring-security 5.

+So far the upgrade worked.
+There were a few issues.
 This leaves the codebase without any security implementation.
 So the current builds are starting nikita but it is not possible to log on until we get security working.

 ## 2018-02-23